HuangKBAaron/tornado/README.md

 Tornado is made with a responsive layout, it's adaptable to any device.

+You can check out an example of Tornado ([here](http://www.icoonies.website/Icoonies/BackgroundMode))

 ## How to use

 The Tornado's code is very simple, You have to insert this html in your project: